-And, as no-one is likely to confront a moody boss with his or her unacceptable behaviour, it’s up to us to look out for and control our moods ourselves: “An emotionally intelligent leader can monitor his or her moods through self-awareness, change them for the better through self-management, understand their impact through empathy, and act in ways that boost others’ moods through relationship management.”
+And, as no-one is likely to confront a moody boss with his or her unacceptable behaviour, it’s up to us to look out for and control our moods ourselves.
+Goleman again: “An emotionally intelligent leader can monitor his or her moods through self-awareness, change them for the better through self-management, understand their impact through empathy, and act in ways that boost others’ moods through relationship management.”
 With a healthy dose of EQ, we can take an honest look at ourselves and work on keeping ourselves on an even keel.
-It’s interesting that emotional contagion manifests itself in groups, as well as individuals.
-In 2015, Google’s People Operations team (HR to you and me) spent two years looking at what made their teams successful.
-Of the five key dynamics that set successful teams apart, their number one factor was psychological safety: the safer team members felt, the more likely they were to admit mistakes, to partner, and to take on new roles.

-Pioneer of psychological safety, Amy Edmonson, defines such safety as “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes."
-And like emotional contagion, it’s not just a matter of being “nice”.
+Pioneer of psychological safety Amy Edmondson defines such safety as “a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes”.
+And like emotional contagion, it’s not just a matter of being 'nice'.
 Creating work environments in which people feel comfortable taking risks is a key to innovation.
 For Google, providing a safe environment has become a competitive advantage.
-High levels of psychological safety mean that people are less likely to leave the company, more likely to contribute a range of ideas, generate more revenue and are rated as effective twice as often by their managers.
+High levels of psychological safety mean that people are less likely to leave the company more likely to contribute a range of ideas, generate more revenue and rated as effective twice as often by their managers.

 Unpredictable bosses: take note.
-Impulsive behaviours – that lack of self-control – not only reflect on us personally, but are likely to have far-reaching, negative consequences for our people and our performance.
+Impulsive behaviours – a lack of self-control, a blindness to the need for psychological safety – are likely to have far-reaching, negative consequences for our people and our performance.
 In 2017, a team of researchers reviewed a range of findings on employee self-control.
 They concluded that leaders with low self-control were a particular problem, more likely to verbally abuse their people, to form weak relationships with them and to lack charisma.
 Scholars have estimated that the cost to US companies of this kind of negative and abusive behaviour is in excess of $20bn a year.
-In contrast, leaders with high levels of self control “display more effective leaderships styles…and are more likely to inspire and intellectually challenge their followers.”
+In contrast, leaders with high levels of self-control “display more effective leaderships styles… and are more likely to inspire and intellectually challenge their followers”.

-The perils of ego depletion and building self-control
+The perils of ego depletion: how to build self-control

-So how can we can sure that we build the self-control we need as leaders?
+So how can we be sure that we build the self-control we need as leaders?